issamhammad/RETSManager/README.md

 The framework is Django ready.
 A web interface can be easily attached to this framework to have a fully functional website.
 It can be also used by researchers to fetch real-estate data and images directly into a database.

 For RETS requests.
-The framework a local modified copy of the RETS client under: https://github.com/refindlyllc/rets
+The framework used a local modified copy of an open-source RETS client library (rets_lib): https://github.com/refindlyllc/rets

 DDF documenation from CREA can be found under: